 a) you’ll be needing some cookies, and

-I know most people look at it the other way around, but I love Friday the 13th.
-I tend to have awesome days on Friday the 13th.
-Not sure what that says about me… I’m excited to spend the afternoon in my kids’ classes today.
+I’m excited to spend the afternoon in my kids’ classes today.
 They both used these Donut Valentine’s Day Bookmarks, Owl Valentine’s Day Bookmarks, and Video Game Valentine’s Day Card, and each is attached to a coordinating eraser.

 So fun!
 These and more printables are in my Urban Bliss shop if you still need some last minute Valentine’s Day ideas!

 Back to the cookies.
 There are a ton of fancy cookie recipes I could share today, but today, on this day before Valentine’s Day, you’re going to want the tried-and-true.
 A classic, easy peanut butter blossoms recipe that has and will stand the test of time.
 And that you can whip up together using mostly ingredients already in your pantry.

 Friends, this is my kind of cookie recipe.
 I’m not a fancy gal, I just like GOOD food.
 And if you do too, I am betting that you are going to love these cookies!

 Easy Peanut Butter Blossoms